cjustinas/BSW-Data-Course/chapter3.md

 skills: 2
 key: 1d3c536bd7
 ```
 You have answered all the question your manager has asked you.
 Good job!

 However, to demonstrate your excellence, you can go beyond the basic expectations.
 Why not provide a chart that visualizes the correlation between `age` and `lifetime_value`?
 Your manager could use this in a presentation they are putting together.

-To do this you will use the `seaborn` data visualization library.
+To do this you will use `seaborn` data visualization library.
 It is similar to `matplotlib`, but the visuals are more impressive!

 `@instructions`
 1) Import `seaborn` library as `sns`